-It took me til I went to Jeff Patton’s Passionate Product Owner course (CSPO) that I began to know what I didn’t know about product management and a view of its integration with Scrum.
+It took me til I went to Jeff Patton’s Passionate Product Owner course (CSPO) that I began to know what I didn’t know about agile product management and a view of its integration with Scrum.
 In essence, it confirmed what I had felt for a long time:

-- Backlog Refinement can be considered a discovery exercise
+- Backlog Refinement can be considered a discovery exercise.

 - There’s no real reason why you couldn’t expand Backlog Refinement time to do more discovery work if and when it’s needed.